albadra2/library-system/Frontend/README.md

 This will open a server running on localhost on port 3000 at [http://localhost:3000](http://localhost:3000)

 This port has been whitelisted by CORS in the django application.

-## Modifying the app
-You are free to modify this app as you see fit to complete the lab exam